ccourson/LewanSoul-xArm/README.md

                              (byte)led_warning (byte)dev_offset (ushort)pos (byte)temp
                              (ushort)volt

+#### BusServoInfoRead

+BusServoInfoWrite affects all servos attached.
+Each servo must be programmed individually with the BusServoInfoWrite command.
+Reading info from the servos must also be performed individually.

+Temperature range 50C to 100C in 1C increments.
+Default is 85C.
+The 16-bit field value is expressed in Centigrade.

+Voltage range 4.5V to 12V in 0.1V increments.
+Default is 4.5V(min) and 12V(max).
+The 16-bit field value is expressed in millivolts, 4500mV(min) and 12000mV(max).

+I have not tested it but I believe the ServoOff command will toggle the servo on and off and any servo movement command will turn it on if it was off.

+# Ignore the following for now.

 ## Dispatch Timers

  `List<DispatcherTimer> dispatchTimers` is declared as a private property in MainWindow.cs only for possible future reference and is not used anywhere else.